 Every day is a good day to get outdoors in Virginia Beach.
-From sandy beaches and lush parks to extensive hiking trails and plentiful waterways, how much of our local outdoors you soak up is entirely up to you.
+From sandy beaches and lush parks to scenic nature trails and sparkling waterways, how much of our outdoors you soak up is entirely up to you.

 Below, our proposed three-day itinerary for making the most of your outdoor getaway.

 Kick off your Virginia Beach outdoor adventure in False Cape State Park.
 Park your car at Little Island Park in Sandbridge and hike the five to nine miles to your campsite (you’ll want to pack light!).
 The park’s 12 tent-only campsites are primitive, but what they lack in luxury, they deliver in unencumbered coastal beauty.
 You won’t regret waking up to the sun rising over the Atlantic Ocean.
 Campers must secure a reservation ahead of time.

 Spend the day exploring the park’s scenic beauty.
 With 15 hiking and biking trails, you’ll have plenty of ways to explore this pristine coastal environment.
 In just one visit, you’ll get a glimpse into Virginia Beach’s unique seaside environment – inclusive of dunes, woodlands, farm fields, salt marshes and hundreds of bird species, as well as wild horses, red fox, loggerhead sea turtles and more.

 DAY TWO | MAKE IT A BEACH DAY

 Fuel up for the day with a quintessential Virginia Beach brunch at Doc Taylor’s, a one-time doctor’s home that now serves up delicious comfort breakfast and lunch food, Bloody Marys and mimosas, just footsteps away from the beach.
 Craving an outdoor dining experience instead?
 Virginia Beach serves up plenty of those, too, check out The Bee & the Biscuit or Sunnyside Café & Restaurant.